Blaina Iron Works.

 The Pyle and Blaina Iron Works Co.

-In September 1890 Mr H. W. Buddicom, Manager and Mr James Abbot and Engineer at the Blaina Tinworks announced they were to open a new Foundry at the Southern end of the Works.
-The two men had invented a patent for cleaning Tin Plates and had built machines for such purpose, they decided to erect a new Works at Blaina to produce the machines and hoped that there would be great demand for them.
+In September 1890 Mr H. W. Buddicom, Manager and Mr James Abbot the Engineer at the Blaina Tin Works announced they were to open a new foundry at the southern end of the works.
+The two men had invented a patent for cleaning tin plates and had built machines for such purpose, they decided to erect a new works at Blaina to produce the machines and hoped that there would be great demand for them.

 In November 1892 Mr Benjamin Willans succeeded Mr Poulaine as Manager of the Pyle and Blaina Iron Works

 In 1894 Mr Benjamin Willans, candidate for the Bedwellty Guardians was living at Blaina House.
 Mr Willans was also nominated to be a Local Councillor, he was elected in December 1894 and was a District Councillor.